 "I left Heimaey, and spent the next year up in my airship, going down occasionally to help other small towns.
 I took the crystal out of my vest, and started to introduce myself as Sportacus.
 I tried to leave Number Ten behind."

 "Oh, Sportacus," Stephanie whispered, her voice cracking slightly.
 "It wasn't your fault.
 You did your best.
 You've always done your best."

 He squeezed her gently in silent thanks, and continued on.

 "But without the crystal, many times I found myself arriving too late to save someone.
 Not from volcanic eruptions, but from simpler things.
-Slippery floors, steps ladders, even banana peels.
+Slippery floors, step ladders, even banana peels.
 I put the crystal back in my vest.
 I came to realise that the crystal was part of who I was as a slightly-above-average hero.
 It gave me power.
 It gave me strength."